-- 3.09 Committee Reports.
-The chairman of each respective committee, or the Councilmember acting for him/her in his/her place, shall submit or make all reports to the Council when so requested by the presiding officer or any member of the Council. - 3.10 Duties of the Presiding Officer.
-It shall be the duty of the presiding officer of the Council to: - 1.
-Call the meeting to order. - 2.
+3.09 Regional and Committee Reports.
+The Councilmember representative or chair of each respective regional or other committee, or the Councilmember acting for him/her in his/her place, shall submit or make all reports to the Council related to new or significant items or when so requested by the presiding officer or any member of the Council.

+3.10 Duties of the Presiding Officer.
+It shall be the duty of the presiding officer of the Council to:

+- 1. Call the meeting to order. - 2.
 Keep the meeting to its order of business. - 3.
 Announce the agenda item and determine if the Council wishes to receive a staff report. - 4.
 If, after presentation of the report or based upon the written report, action is desired, recognize Councilmember to make a motion to propose appropriate action.
 Require a second to each motion, for those motions which must be seconded. - 5.
 Handle discussion in an orderly way: - a.
 Give every Councilmember who wishes an opportunity to speak. - b.
 Permit audience participation at appropriate times. - c.
 Keep all speakers to the rules and to the question. - d.
 Give pro and con speakers equal opportunity to speak. - e.
 Repeat motions, put motions to a vote and announce the outcome. - f.
 Suggest but not make motions for adjournment. - g.
-Appoint committees when authorized to do so. - 3.11 Rules for Councilmember Conduct. - 1.
+Appoint committees when authorized to do so. - 6.
+Maintain order and decorum. - 3.11 Rules for Councilmember Conduct. - 1.
 No member shall speak more than twice on the same subject without permission of the presiding officer. - 2.
 No person, not a member of the Council, shall be allowed to address the Council while it is in session without the permission of the presiding officer. - 3.
 All questions on order shall be decided by the presiding officer of the Council with the right of appeal to the Council of any member. - 4.
 Motions shall be reduced to writing when required by the presiding officer of the Council or any member of the Council.
-All resolutions and ordinances shall be in writing. - 3.12 Voting.
+All resolutions and ordinances shall be in writing.

+3.12 Voting.
 Each member present shall vote on all questions put to the Council.
 The duty to vote shall be excused when a Councilmember has a financial interest in the question or, in quasijudicial matters, where a Councilmember has an appearance of fairness problem.
-When voting on any matter before the Council, a majority of the entire membership of the Council is required for passage of any ordinance, resolution or motion, provided that a simple majority of the members present shall be sufficient with respect to the following motions: - 1.
-To adjourn, to table or continue a matter,
+When voting on any matter before the Council, a majority of the entire membership of the Council is required for passage of any ordinance, resolution or motion, provided that a simple majority of the members present shall be sufficient with respect to the following motions: